-An aimless young man, Johnny, is sent prison.
-He entrusts his beloved dog, Evie, to the care of his former lover and best friend, Frank.
+An aimless young man, Johnny (Gary Oldman), is sent to prison.
+He entrusts his beloved dog, Evie, to the care of his former lover and best friend, Frank (Sir Alan Bates).
 When he gets out ...

-An aimless young man, Johnny, is sent prison.
-He entrusts his beloved dog, Evie, to the care of his former lover and best friend, Frank.
+An aimless young man, Johnny (Gary Oldman), is sent to prison.
+He entrusts his beloved dog, Evie, to the care of his former lover and best friend, Frank (Sir Alan Bates).
 When he gets out of prison, he has to face difficulties at home.
 Added to this, is the fact that he may have to give up Evie to Frank.Written by

 Samantha Santa Maria <email@example.com>

 7 of 7 people found this review helpful.